Counselling and Psychotherapy

 As the majority of issues people bring to counselling are connected to relationships, I actively use our therapeutic relationship as a tool for growth.
 I believe counselling is a co-created process which requires a careful balance of support and challenge.

 Ultimately my role is to assist you in developing a more whole and integrated sense of your self in which you can feel more fulfilled.

-I have specialist training and skills in working with trauma so please do make contact if this applies to you.
+I have a particular interest in working somatically and I draw on neuroscience, attachment theory and compassion focussed therapy.
+I also have specialist training and skills in working with trauma so please make contact if this applies to you.